brendt/stitcher.io/src/content/blog/2019-05-30-a-project-at-spatie.md

 I've made a little tool in the past which I use to generate "heat maps" of the codebase.
 It will take all code in a folder, and generate an image by overlaying the code structure on top of it.

+I can use this tool to locate large files, and refactor them when there's time.
+We have done this in the past, and it works very well.

 Here's part of this image of a subdomain in our project:

 ![](/resources/img/blog/project-stats/outline-code.png)